kritth/SpringMVCHibernate/README.md

 # SpringMVCHibernate
 Example project for Spring MVC + Hibernate

-This branch provides example for XML configuration with automatic scan for beans
+This branch provides example for Java/Annotation configuration with automatic bean registration